-Aspirin use may decrease type of ovarian cancer, though risks of analgesic use must still be consideredNovember 7th, 2012 in Cancer /
+Aspirin use may decrease type of ovarian cancer, though risks of analgesic use must still be consideredNovember 7, 2012 in Medicine & Health / Cancer

 A new study conducted by European researchers in Denmark suggests that regular use of pain relief medications such as aspirin, can lead to a decreased risk of serious ovarian cancer in women.
 This is important news because despite significant progress in the field of gynaecological cancer treatment during recent decades, the prognosis has remained poor, and many have stressed that preventive strategies are urgently needed.

 Ovarian cancer is an aggressive carcinoma that affects the surface of the ovary; it is the deadliest gynaecological malignancy and the fifth leading cause of death by cancer for women in developed countries.
 It is estimated that the age-standardised rates for ovarian cancer incidence in Europe range from 12 per 100 000 women in southern Europe to 17 per 100 000 in northern Europe in 2008.
 The countries with the highest incidence rates were Latvia and Lithuania (around 19 per 100 000), and the lowest were Cyprus and Portugal (around 7 per 100 000).
 According to the Centers for Disease Control and Prevention (CDC), 20 000 women in the United States are diagnosed with ovarian cancer each year, with 90 % of cases occurring in women older than 40 years of age and the greatest number in those 60 years or older.